sumeyyenacar/Purchasing-Intention-Prediction-An-Artificial-Neural-Network-Approach/README.md

 # Running

-Download ibynb file.
-Upload the data set and change "dataset=pd.read_csv('/content/dataset_folder/dataset.csv')" according to your path.
+Download ibynb file and dataset.
+Upload the data set and change "dataset=pd.read_csv('/content/dataset_folder/dataset.csv')" according to your file path.
 Then you can run the file.